Bppatkar/complete_MERN_Next_Typescript_Nest_stack/my_learning/NodeJsInDepthForJob/readme.md

 - Grafana

 * Prometheus and Grafana are two distinct yet complementary open-source tools frequently used together for system and application monitoring.
+* Prometheus and Grafana work together to provide comprehensive monitoring and visualization solutions for applications and infrastructure

 ---